Last Updated on 2022/01/11

 Diana of the Wood or Diana Nemorensis was a Roman goddess.

 The temple of Diana Aricina or Nemorense was a huge complex located in Nemi.

 It covers an area of 45,000 square meters, supported by triangular substructures and by semicircular niches with statues and an upper terrace.

-The platform is composed by two Doric porticoes, one with columns plastered in red, the other with columns of dark gray lava stone; there were statues, rooms for priests, accommodation for pilgrims, cells, a temple, baths and even a theater.
+The platform is composed of two Doric porticoes, one with columns plastered in red, the other with columns of dark gray lava stone; there were statues, rooms for priests, accommodation for pilgrims, cells, a temple, baths, and even a theater.

 The temple was abandoned with the advent of Christianity and partly robbed of marbles and decorations; the forest gradually covered it almost completely and it was forgotten for centuries.